 To help your eyes appear more lifted, or to enhance almond-shaped eyes, both experts recommend going for winged liner.
 For the perfect shape, Chinchilla says to make sure the tip of your wing is pointed up towards the end of your brow.

 7. If You Want Brighter Eyes

-Try: Urban Decay 24/7 Waterline Eye Pencil in Walk of Shame, $20, Urban Decay
+Urban Decay 24/7 Waterline Eye Pencil In Walk of Shame, $20, Sephora

 Brighten your eyes and give them a more "wide awake" appearance with a lighter-toned pencil in the waterline, says Chinchilla.
 Try a white or cream shade in the waterline and a peach shade on the lid.